Azure/Azure-Sentinel/Solutions/OpenCTI/Playbooks/OpenCTIPlaybooks/OpenCTI-GetIndicatorsStream/readme.md

 3. Click Authorize
 4. Sign in
 5. Click Save
-6. Repeat steps for Okta Api  Connection (For authorizing the Okta API connection, API Key needs to be provided)
+6. Repeat steps for OpenCTI Connection (For authorizing the OpenCTI GraphQL API connection, API Key needs to be provided)
 #### b.
 Configurations in Sentinel
 1. None